Create a Trigger

 You can create a trigger within the Triggers page or while using the Query Builder.

-Select the Triggers icon in the left navigation bar to reach the Triggers page.
+Select Triggers (Triggers Menu icon) in the left navigation bar to reach the Triggers page.
 From the Triggers page:

 1. Select New Trigger in the top right corner.
 If no previous triggers exist, select Create Your First Trigger instead.